 Technology ecosystems help drive decision-making, but players come and go.
 When designing and building solutions over the long term, health care and life science organisations should be able to adapt to unanticipated changes.
 New sources of data and platforms should be plug-and-play and foster interoperability.

 Researchers can help identify promising technologies and develop new methods for applying research findings to health problems.
 Their breadth and depth of research may help determine the likely success of approaches.
 Researchers are also training the next generation of talent and can be a great resource for acquiring new talent.

 Government and policymakers

 Government services and policymakers are sources of vast amounts of public health data and knowledge.
 They can help identify new and overarching problems.
-Partnerships in these areas can forge a joint interest in shaping policies that can impact health behavior (e.g., land use, food taxes, screening requirements).
+Partnerships in these areas can forge a joint interest in shaping policies that can impact health behaviour (e.g., land use, food taxes, screening requirements).

 These changes cannot be made overnight and will likely require investments and partnerships that will build value over the long term.
-Behavioral science and a human approach should be built into nearly every aspect of health care delivery and drive the design of health technology, not vice versa.
+Behavioural science and a human approach should be built into nearly every aspect of health care delivery and drive the design of health technology, not vice versa.
 Paired together, there can be tremendous gains to be made.

-To enable consumer-driven health care based on behavioral science, we should assess our current approach and resources and set the direction for the next decade.
+To enable consumer-driven health care based on behavioural science, we should assess our current approach and resources and set the direction for the next decade.
 How will you reorient your approach for the future of health?
 Are you asking the right questions?

 The health industry is on the cusp of a major transformation that will affect all stakeholders.
 Incumbent players can either lead this transformation as innovative and well-connected market leaders or they can try to resist this inevitable change.
 A wide range of companies—from inside and outside of the health care sector—are already making strategic investments that could form the foundation for a future of health that is defined by radically interoperable data, open and secure platforms, and consumer-driven care.